DanielCondeTorres/SuPepMem/README.md

          -alt LAST_TIME_AVERAGES
          -ast SKIP_TIME_BETWEEN_FRAMES_AVERAGING
 ```
-This will compile and execute the program and all the statistic calculations will also be performed.
-It is **important** to point out that in order to perform the whole program, the user is asked a couple of questions related to the statistical study, so keep an eye on this, otherwise the program will not reach completion.
+This will execute the program and all the statistic calculations will also be performed.
+It is **important** to point out that in order to...

-Once the process has been completed, the unnecessary files are cleaned and the output files are sent to their corresponding directories (Results -> Data and Figures).

-**Note**: Due to the modular nature of the program, it can be executed in parts (or modules) by using the following commands:

 ```
 # Compilation of the Main and Gofr programs (Fortran programming language)